What's your name?

 Buyer psychology deals with the understanding of why shoppers behave the way they do.

-I’d like to share an example to show how online stores use buyer psychology to nudge shoppers towards certain outcomes.
+I’d like to share an example to show how online stores use buyer psychology to nudge shopper behavior.

 I was on a mattress site this morning and saw this popup:

-By getting a small easy commitment from the shopper the retailer is able to make a bigger ask on the next screen:
+By getting a small (easy) commitment on step 1 the retailer is able to make a bigger ask on the next screen:

 Why Understanding Buyer Psychology Matters

+First, a big ground rule – we AREN’T trying to trick the visitor.
 We’re living in a world of abundant choices.
-Google for a pair of running shoes, air filter, coffee machine, health supplement, or car mats and you are going to encounter a whole bunch of brands competing for your attention.
+Google a pair of running shoes, air filters, coffee machines, health supplements, or a mattress and you are going to encounter a whole bunch of brands competing for your attention.

 What’s true for other brands is true for yours too.

-You know that rogue brands– who are trying to steal your customers– aren’t as good as yours, but shoppers don’t know that.
-The marketer’s job is to educate buyers on the differences.
+You know that rogue brands (who are trying to steal your customers) aren’t as good as yours, but shoppers don’t know that.
+The marketer’s job is to educate buyers on the differences and help them cross the finish line.

 But don’t worry, we have a solution in mind.